ZacxDev/generooni/README.md

 - **Caching Outputs**: Avoids regenerating code when inputs haven't changed.
 - **Isolating Tasks**: Runs each job separately to prevent conflicts.
 - **Parallel Execution**: Executes independent tasks concurrently for speed.
+- **State Verification**: Uses a lockfile to ensure generated code files are in the correct state; restoring or regenerating them if needed.

 ## Key Features